Updated on Oct 3, 2022 by Rahil Ahmed

 The primary subjects of B.Tech Marine Engineering include applied thermodynamics, marine steam engineering, marine electrical technology, electrical measurement, signal processing, and much more.
 The curriculum is divided into four parts that imbibe foundational engineering courses in the initial semesters, applied core-based subjects combined with lab sessions, and industrial training in the following semesters.

+The B.Tech Marine Engineering course consists of core, elective, lab subjects, along with industry-oriented projects.
 The course structure for B.Tech Marine Engineering isn't fixed for all universities and heavily varies from one university to another.
 AICTE and IMU recommend the course structures followed by private universities.
 The list below consists of a semester-wise split-up of the syllabus.

 |SEMESTER I||SEMESTER II|